CAREVO

 Next Steps:

-Usability Testing
+1. Usability Testing with Nurses

-To make impactful improvements to my design, I want to conduct usability testing with actual nurses.
+To make impactful improvements to my design, I want to conduct usability testing with multiple nurses.
 This will allow me to hear from real potential users about what my design is doing right and wrong.

 Future Iterations

-This is likely the most “complex” process users need to complete in the carevo app, and I feel like refining the pairing instructions to be a bit more detailed and explicit would result in fewer user errors and eliminate confusion before the the real purpose of the app has even been explored.
+This is likely the most “complex” process users need to complete in the carevo app, and I feel like refining the pairing instructions to be a bit more detailed and explicit would result in fewer user errors and eliminate confusion before the real purpose of the app has even been explored.

 Carevo utilizes AI to help nurses filter out the most relevant patient information by highlighting the info and offering to add it to a patient chart via a checkbox.
 In the future, I would love to further define exactly how this function would work.
 Should nurses be able to edit/remove some of the highlighted info?
 How would nurses interact with this tool on a touchscreen?